AmitaSuri/Flutter/Resources.md

 **-----------------------------------Firebase and Flutter project connectivity----------------------------**

 **they made a chat app by max in udemy course. it's in my firevbase/my_chat_app in training folder.
 The UIs for chat were from shubham in chatgpt.
-It covered all the 3..authentication, cloud storage and firestore.
+It covered all the firebase services..authentication, cloud storage and firestore, push notifications, build and publish.
 They added app icon and splash screen also in this.
 Later added named routes and also used services and providers.
+Can create a provider for all th above tasks .. share this code for reference to see how provider and services and models are used in the chat app- https://github.com/duytq94/flutter-chat-demo/tree/master

+has all firebase services --- https://medium.com/firebase-tips-tricks/how-to-use-firebase-cloud-messaging-in-flutter-a15ca69ff292...

 **my reference - Don't do this codelab as it uses firebase UI and goRouter. which setsup with firebase cli and covers authentication and cloud storage but it us...
 Codelab firebase authentication and firestore - https://firebase.google.com/codelabs/firebase-get-to-know-flutter#4**

-Firebase offers many services...authentication, cloude storage(for database with many good features), realtime database(database..old), storage(for storing users data like images, etc), etc...reference https://firebase.google.com/docs/firestore/quickstart?authuser=0
+Firebase offers many services...authentication, cloud Firestore(for No Sql database), realtime database(uses relational database sql..old), cloud storage(for storing users data like images, videos, etc), etc.

 You can connect your flutter project manually or with cli tools. once tools are installed you dont need to install them again. next time only start with command 'flutterfire configure'

 **steps to connect with firebase.
 This is latest through firebase cli**

-1. Create a firebas project ---- from "goto console" tab at this link https://firebase.google.com/docs/flutter/setup?platform=android
+1. Create a firebase project ---- from "goto console" tab at this link https://firebase.google.com/docs/flutter/setup?platform=android

 2. Create your flutter app in android studio and connect it to firebase project.
 Latest is using the Firebase cli...
 Follow steps at this link.
 Do till step 3 at this link...https://firebase.google.com/docs/flutter/setup?platform=android......you need to install firbase cli first.....This is needed for flutterfire CLI..The FlutterFire CLI is a useful tool which provides commands to help ease the installation process of FlutterFire across all supported platforms.